awsdocs/aws-doc-sdk-examples/python/example_code/rekognition/README.md

 Shows how to use Amazon Rekognition video detection APIs.
 The `usage_demo` script starts detection jobs that detect things like faces, objects, and people in a video.
-Because video detection is performed asynchronously, the demo also shows how to create a notification channel that uses Amazon Simple Notification Service and Amazon Simple Queue Service to let the code poll for a job completion message.
+Because video detection is performed asynchronously, the demo also shows how to create a notification channel that uses Amazon Simple Notification Service (Amazon SNS) and Amazon Simple Queue Service (Amazon SQS) to let the code poll for a job completion message.

 ## Running the tests